 Yes.
 It is possible to use a tablet or smartphone device to enter into a video conference session (both point to point and multipoint) on the VSL VC Network.

 Yes.
-If you wish to join a conference by telephone, please contact us via the Customer Support Team for further information and charges.
+If you wish to join a conference by telephone, please contact us via the Customer Support Team for further information.

 Windows 8, Windows 7, WIndows XP, or WIndows Vista, Intel Core Duo 2.5 GHz, 2GB Ram.